shaniber/pathfinder_characters/Lighthouse Kid.md

 			Range: Close (35 ft.)
 			Components: V, S
 			SR: No
 			Effect: You point your finger at an object and can lift it and move it at will from a distance.
 			Target: One nonmagical, unattended object weighing up to 5 lbs.

+		Mending (Transmutation)
+			Saves: Will negates (harmless, object)
+			DC: 16
+			Casting: 10 minutes
+			Duration: Instantaneous
+			Range: 10 ft.
+			Components: V, S
+			SR: Yes (harmless, object)
+			Effect: This spell repairs damaged objects, restoring 1d4 hit points to the object.
+If the object has the broken condition, this condition is removed if the object is restored to at least half its original hit points.
+All of the pieces of an object must be present	for this spell to function.
+Magic items can be repaired by this	spell, but you must have a caster level equal to or higher than that of the object.
+Magic items that are destroyed (at 0 hit points or less) can be repaired with this spell, but this spell does not restore their magic abilities.
+This spell does not affect creatures (including constructs).
+This spell has no effect on objects that have been warped or otherwise transmuted, but it can still repair damage done to such items.
+			Target: One object of up to 8 lb.

 		Message (Transmutation)
 			Saves: None